What & When Should Runners Eat – Running Nutrition For All Types Of Runs

 Do not experiment before the run and eat something that you’re not used to, otherwise you need to prepare for possible stomach upsets.
 You have been warned!

-During the run I would carry nothing but an electrolyte drink, and maybe a small chocolate bar.
+During the run I would carry nothing but an electrolyte drink that also provides carbs for energy, and maybe a small chocolate bar.
 This particular order suits me well but I tried many other options before I settled on this one.

 The idea is not to feel overly fatigued and hungry towards the end and yet still have energy when you finish, whether that would be a ten miler, a marathon or longer.